 How easy is it for Australians with disability aged 18–64 years who are not receiving NDIS funding to find and use the services and support they need to participate in the community?

-Dr Sue Olney, Research Fellow, Melbourne Disability Institute
+Dr Sue Olney, Melbourne Disability Institute